plexil-group/plexil_docs/PLEXILTools/Plexilisp/PlexilispTutorial.rst

 '''Control-C Control-C''' (the latter is a shortcut for the former).

 Plexilisp goes through a two-step "compilation" process.
-The first generates an :ref:`Extended PLEXIL <PLEXILReferences>` file, which has a file extension of ``.epx``.
+The first generates an :ref:`Extended PLEXIL <PLEXILReference>` file, which has a file extension of ``.epx``.
 The second step compiles the Extended PLEXIL into Core PLEXIL, creating a ``.plx`` file.
 Buffers for both these files will be appear in your Emacs.